codfed/ai-agents/README.md

 ## trending-wikipedia-chatgpt-context-window

-Use `gpt-4-turbo` to figure out why top 10 articles are trending on Wikipedia
+Use `gpt-4-turbo` to figure out why top 10 articles are trending on Wikipedia by passing the entire article through the context window.

 The cool: